OpenLabMadrid/HDD-centrifuge/README.md

 ![alt text](https://github.com/OpenLabMadrid/HDD-centrifuge/blob/master/Electronics/Photos/HDD%20measurement.gif?raw=true)

 _Part 2: Arduino nano_.
-For mounting all the electronic chips, we have been using perforated PCBs.
+For mounting all the electronic chips, we have been using perforated PCBs, but we are planning to migrate to printed PCB, to save the huge time used soldering the wires.
 The Arduino nano is the main controller andd we are using the chinese clone (from Aliexpress, Banggood,...) with the TTL CH340 chip which needs a expecial driver to program it from the PC.
 You could find easily on google searching for "CH340 arduino driver".

 The pins that we are using are:
 - LCD